Kbrown0684/Gladiator/README.md

 Made by Kevin Brown and Eric Krauss
 Written in Python2 with PyGame 10/6/2015

+Files

-run
+	run -->
 		Bash script that runs the game
 		can be used to automate testing
 		and to include runtime arguments

-Main.py
+	Main.py -->
 		Ties the game files together and
 		makes them run in tandem...
 		it does what a main is supposed to

-UI.py
+	UI.py -->
 		Handles user-input and the final
 		output as handed to it by Graphics

-Graphics.py
+	Graphics.py -->
 		Takes the arrays from Arena and the output from UI and layers them
 		together before displaying them as
 		symbols/sprites*

-Gladiator.py
+	Gladiator.py -->
 		Receptical for stats and equipment
 		for players' gladiators, and it
 		handles combat between gladiators

-Arena.py
+	Arena.py -->
 		Controls the boundaries, environment,
 		and player positions and it handles
 		player movement

-Referee.py
+	Referee.py -->
 		Handles match start, match end
 		conditions, turn order, and
 		random events*